 With this plan, you can set up a one-time contribution or an ongoing one – the flexibility makes it an attractive option.

 The Family Single Student Plan (FSSP) is no longer available for new customers, but during the acquisition of the Heritage Group, those plans automatically transferred to an FSSP.

 A huge benefit to a RESP is its tax savings.
 While you can’t deduct your contributions from your income, your gains made on the investment aren’t subject to capital gains tax.

 When you withdraw the money, it’ll be taxed as income for the student.
 However, students tend to be in the low or no tax bracket, making the amount due on the small side.

 Most students will also be able to offset the income against other education credits.

 You can find yourself with a huge tax bill if you prematurely withdraw from the plan or close the account altogether.

 At that point, you’ll forfeit any grants you received.
 In addition, you’ll need to pay tax on your gains, as well as a 20% penalty.

 There are additional grants available, many focused on low-income families, as well as specific provincial grants.
-Do your research ahead of time so you know what to expect before opening a RESP.
+Do your research ahead of time, so you know what to expect before opening an RESP.

 The money in your plan isn’t just for tuition.
 You can use it for room and board, books, transportation, and other expenses.